 Twiss Green Community Primary School works collaboratively with parents and carers so children receive a consistent message about behaving in a positive manner.
 The school expects parents and carers to read and support the school's expectations and values.
 Parents and carers are expected to support their child's learning and to cooperate with school.
-The school aims to maintain a positive and supportive dialogue between home and school, and will inform parents/carers about concerns regarding their child's welfare or well-being, which also includes behaviour.
+The school aims to maintain a positive and supportive dialogue between home and school, and will inform parents/carers about concerns regarding their child's welfare or wellbeing, which also includes behaviour.

-7. Sexual abuse and discrimination
+8. Sexual abuse and discrimination

-The school will prohibit all forms of sexual abuse and discrimination, including sexual harassment, gender-based bullying and sexual violence.
-The school's procedures for handling child-on-child sexual abuse and discrimination are detailed in the Child Protection and Safeguarding Policy.
+The school will promote and enforce a zero-tolerance approach to all forms of sexual abuse and harassment, including sexual harassment, gender-based bullying and sexual violence.
+The school's procedures for handling child-on-child sexual abuse and harassment are detailed in the Child Protection and Safeguarding Policy.
 The school will respond promptly and appropriately to any sexual harassment complaints in line with the Child Protection and Safeguarding Policy; appropriate steps will be taken to stop the harassment and prevent any reoccurrence.
-Discipline for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.
+Disciplinary sanctions for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.